 We have in addition to 新しいです, 新しかったです.
 We also see ～ないです, ～たいです, and even だったです.
 Some think that using the past tense of adjectives with です is grammatically the same as with non-past tense.
 If the speaker likes one, the speaker likes both and vice versa.
 As is the case with ～ないです, though, using です after an auxiliary gives off the sense of a last-minute addition to make one’s phrase polite.
 Thus, it clearly marks the phrase as a polite phrase found in casual speech that should not be mimicked in more formal situations such as being a program announcer on television.

 ～たいです does not normally get pointed out as being ungrammatical, but it too disappears in formalized speech. だったです is, unlike every other example, deemed to be wrong by a majority of speakers.
 This is because でした exists.
 Yet, you would be surprised how many people still use it.
-To be completely fair, then, it is grammatically correct to upwards of 30% of speakers.
+To be fair, it is grammatically correct to upwards of 30% of speakers.

 People young and old use the pattern "adjective + です."
 In reality, register restrictions for when you use it are more important.
 In strict formal writing, it is almost non-existent.
 After all, such style of writing tends to be grammatically conservative.
 However, in the spoken language and writing styles such as those found in blogs, it is extremely common.